A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Introduction

-In this work, we propose a thorough analysis of the grounding mode of computation of several LLMs, and make four important contributions: \begin{itemize} \item New counterfactual datasets, called \textbf{Fakepedia}, crafted especially to isolate the grounding behavior from factual recall by setting LLMs in tension between the two modes (\Secref{sec:data}). \item A descriptive behavioral analysis of several LLMs measuring their grounding abilities in the challenging task proposed by Fakepedia (\Secref{sec:desc_analysis}). \item A new causal mediation analysis, called \textbf{MGCT}, that assesses the effect of subsets of the model states on the model's behavior (\Secref{ssec:mgct}). \item A set of findings coming from applying MGCT to LLaMA-7B and GPT2-XL on Fakepedia (\Secref{ssec:mgct_exp}).
-Specifically, we show that (i) contrary to factual recall, grounding is a distributed process, (ii) the activity of few MLPs differs significantly between grounded vs. ungrounded modes, and (iii) we can predict whether the model is engaged in grounding behavior by looking only at the computational graph with an accuracy of 92.8\% (\Secref{sec:automatic_detector}). \end{itemize}
+Grounding complements factual recall, but has received much less scrutiny.
+In this work, we propose a thorough analysis of the grounding mode of computation of several LLMs, and make four important contributions: \begin{itemize} \item A new counterfactual dataset, called \textbf{Fakepedia}, crafted especially to isolate grounding behavior from factual recall by setting LLMs in tension between the two modes (\Secref{sec:data}). \item A descriptive behavioral analysis of several LLMs measuring their grounding abilities in the challenging task presented by Fakepedia (\Secref{sec:desc_analysis}). \item A new causal mediation analysis, called Masked Grouped Causal Tracing (\textbf{MGCT}), that assesses the effect of subsets of the model states on the model's behavior (\Secref{ssec:mgct}). \item A set of findings coming from applying MGCT to Llama2-7B and GPT2-XL on Fakepedia (\Secref{ssec:mgct_exp}).
+Specifically, we show that (i) contrary to factual recall, grounding is a distributed process, (ii) the activity of a few MLPs differs significantly between grounded vs. ungrounded modes, and (iii) we can predict whether the model is engaged in grounding behavior by looking only at the computation graph, with an accuracy of 92.8\% (\Secref{sec:automatic_detector}). \end{itemize}

-To support further research in the space of grounding and in-context learning, we release our Fakepedia datasets and the code pipeline to reproduce or extend them.
-We also release a user-friendly implementation of MGCT that researchers can employ to study the computational patterns of LLMs when engaged in any other behavior of interest.
-Code and data will be available at: \url{https://github.com/epfl-dlab/llm-grounding-analysis}.
+To support further research in the space of grounding and in-context learning, we release the Fakepedia dataset and the code pipeline to reproduce or extend it.
+We also release a user-friendly implementation of MGCT that can be employed to study the computation patterns of LLMs when engaged in any other behavior of interest.\footnote{Code and dataset are available at \url{https://epfl-dlab.github.io/llm-grounding-analysis}}